Labour-Farmer Party: Party platforms

 In September 1926, the Rōdōnōmintō and Hyōgikai started a campaign to demand the introduction of five pieces of legislation; a minimum wage law, an 8-hour working day law, a health insurance law, a working women's protection law and a law for unemployment benefits.

 On December 12, 1926, the Rōdōnōmintō held its first convention.
 The convention elected Oyama Ikuo as party chairman and Hososako general secretary.

 The revolutionary left was also divided within own ranks.
 After the disbanding of the first Japanese Communist Party in 1924, leftwing cadres had joined the Labour-Farmer Party.
 One sector (the Fukumoto group) wanted to reconstitute the Communist Party and concentrated their work on underground organizing, whilst Sakai Toshihiko, Yamakawa Kikue, Yamakawa Hitoshi and their sympathizers focused on building the legal Labour-Farmer Party.
 By the end of 1926, the Fukomoto group dominated both the reconstituted Communist Party and the Labour-Farmer Party, holding key strategic positions inside the latter.

 In March 1927, the Communist International intervened.
 A meeting was held in Moscow, in which Bukharin, M. N. Roy, J. T. Murphy and Béla Kun participated, along with Fukumoto and other Japanese communist leaders.
 Both Yamakawa and Fukumoto were condemned in the thesis issued by the Communist International.
 Yamakawa was denounced as a "liquidationist", while Fukumoto was branded as "sectarian".
 The Communist Party of Japan was instructed to organize itself as a vanguard party, working with and within mass organizations like the Labour-Farmer Party.
 In December 1927, the Yamakawa group began publishing the monthly journal Rōnō, borrowing the name of the Labour-Farmer Party for their factional organ.

 In the midst of financial crisis that hit Japan in the spring of 1927, the party stepped up its propaganda work, launching a campaign to call for early elections.

 The Kantō Women's League, a women's organization connected to the party, was founded on July 3, 1927.
 The Kantō Women's League was dissolved in March 1928, after the party had issued a directive against the existence of a separate organization for women.
 The change of position regarding the women's organization was a side-effect of the factional battle inside the party.

 Regarding the Chinese question, the party opposed the Japanese government policy and ran a "Hands off China" campaign.
-The party was supportive of the leftist Wuhan government.
+The party was supportive of the leftist Wang Jingwei.
 The party aided the foundation of the Taiwan Peasant Union and supported its struggles against the agricultural policies of the Japanese governor-general on the island.